petezh/petezh.github.io/_posts/2021-01-12-politics-covid.md

 ### Dataset

 I decided to build my own, county-level dataset.
 To test the strength of the partisanship-COVID relationship, I tried to control for [significant predictors](https://www.medrxiv.org/content/medrxiv/early/2020/04/22/2020.04.17.20069708.full.pdf[) of COVID cases, such as race, density, and geographic location.
 To test potential mechanisms for the relationship, I also collected data on mask use and mobility.
-I compiled,[^2] with help from helpful aggregators, the following data sources:
+I compiled,[^2] with assistance from other data aggregators, the following data sources:

 - Population density from [2010 U.S. Census](https://github.com/camillol/cs424p3/blob/master/data/Population-Density%20By%20County.csv).